Nuclear Power in Iran

 On 24 March 2007 the UN Security Council unanimously adopted a resolution imposing further sanctions on Iran and reaffirming that Iran must take the steps required by the IAEA Board, notably to suspend its uranium enrichment activities.
 The IAEA reported in May 2007 that Iran had ceased providing information required under the Additional Protocol.

 The IAEA stated clearly in November 2007 and since that unless the Additional Protocol was ratified and in place it is not possible for the Agency to establish that undeclared nuclear materials and activities are absent.
 Its "knowledge about Iran's current nuclear program is diminishing."
-Meanwhile enrichment continues, the existence of the underground and undeclared Qom plant has come to light, and hence a third UN Security Council resolution is likely.
+Meanwhile enrichment continues, the existence of the underground and undeclared Qom plant has come to light, and hence a third UN Security Council resolution appeared likely.

 The Iran situation has revived wider concerns about which countries should develop facilities with high proliferation significance – such as enrichment and reprocessing, even under safeguards if there is no evident economic rationale.
 At some point in the future, such a country could give three months notice of withdrawal from the NPT and reconfigure its facilities for weapons production.
 The USA asserts that Iran has been in fact developing just such a breakout capability.